-It's a widespread tactic in serial fiction: show a teaser portraying the normally upright heroacting in an evil and despicable manner, causing the audience to wonder "Shock!
-How could this be?" and then, hopefully, to read/watch/listen to the thing you're advertising.
+It's a widespread tactic in serial fiction: show a teaser portraying the normally upright hero acting in an evil and despicable manner, causing the audience to wonder what the heck's going on and then, hopefully, to read/watch/listen to the thing you're advertising.

 You look at the cover to the newest issue of your favorite comic, and what do you see?
-The Super Hero, apparently killing his sidekick and his Love Interest!
-Or, On The Next episode of the new prime-time TV series, the main character goes bad, selling his team out to the Big Bad and shooting the Plucky Comic Relief in the face!
+The superhero, apparently killing his sidekick and Love Interest!
+Or, On the Next episode of your favorite prime-time TV series, the main character goes bad, selling his team out to the Big Bad and shooting the Plucky Comic Relief in the face!

 Doesn't really work with Anti Heroes.

 - Gray's behavior in the anime original Daphne Arc of Fairy Tail is pretty much this, for the first half Gray apparently joins up with the Big Bad Daphne and captures Natsu so she can use him as a power source for her Dragonoid, taunting Erza and Lucy for good measure.
 It then turns out he set the whole thing up to remind Natsu of a promise he'd forgotten, to help the people the villain had trapped years ago, so he could stop Daphne and free them.
 Why he felt the need to beat up Natsu in the process is not explained.
 To his credit, Gray admits the situation got out of hand with the Dragonoid attacking Magnolia and apologizes afterwards.